jackfrancis/kamino/docs/status.md

 Step 2 is very much dependent on step 1 - there are bits of data or annotations that are needed to automatically reason about which node is most suited to becoming the prototype pattern node.
+We have, a mechanism that is a reasonable base implementation of Step 2 in the code based on the rules with attributes as we have stated them.

 Step 3 is the part that no one (or no one we know of) has.
 This part can be used, in the worst case, by someone manually selecting the target node.